-Resume references are valuable contacts from your professional history that can speak to your work ethic, skills and knowledge.
+Resume references are valuable contacts from your professional work history that can speak to your work ethic, skills and knowledge.
 Recruiters and hiring managers may ask for a reference list to verify the information you provided on your job application and gain insight into who you are as an employee.

 An excellent resume reference list can be just what a hiring manager needs to offer you a job.
 In this article, you’ll learn when to include resume references, how to list them and examples to help you get started.